Kaneki-x/XChatMessageView/README.md

 }
 ```

-**Notirce:**
+**Notice:**
-The generic `Message` is desigin by your self, the method `getItemViewType` return index must associated with the layout res position in `@XItemLayoutRes` annotations, it begin from position zero.
+The generic `Message` is design by your self, the method `getItemViewType` return index must associated with the layout res position in `@XItemLayoutRes` annotations, it begin from position zero.
 You can according to the properties in the message to return the layout res position to distinguish.

 ```java
 public class SampleViewHolder extends XViewHolder<Message> {

     public ReceiveImageViewHolder(View itemView) {
         super(itemView);

         //findViewById by itemView
     }